-To reconcile your accounts, compare your record of transactions and balances to your monthly bank statement.
-Go through each transaction individually, making sure the amounts match perfectly, and note any differences that need more investigation.
+To reconcile your accounts, compare your internal record of transactions and balances to your monthly bank statement.
+Verify each transaction individually, making sure the amounts match perfectly, and note any differences that need more investigation.

 Make sure that your bank statements show an ending account balance that agrees with your internal records.
 If the amounts don’t match, you need an explanation for the difference.

 If you’re familiar with balancing your checkbook, then you’re already familiar with bank reconciliation.
 You’re essentially doing the same thing for the same reason.